 New Zealand actor and environmentalist Bryce Langston will talk about tracking the tiny house movement through his popular web series, Living Big in a Tiny House.
 He’s been observing the trend after searching for ways to break free from Auckland’s incredibly expensive housing market which was the original inspiration behind his YouTube show.

 Other speakers set to offer insights at the Tiny Homes Carnival in Sydney include Kim Connolly, the

 the president of the Australian Tiny House Association, who has been proactive in suggesting tiny homes as a solution to homelessness, particularly for older single women.

-It’s serious subject matter, but the Tiny Homes Carnival gets you thinking about the big picture in relaxed surrounds with a chill backdrop of indie-folk music including Josh Paul, Eastbound Buzz and Parkville.
+It’s the serious subject matter, but the Tiny Homes Carnival gets you thinking about the big picture in relaxed surroundings with a chill backdrop of indie-folk music including Josh Paul, Eastbound Buzz and Parkville.

 Event producers Alive have crafted a big outdoor festival vibe to celebrate the ‘living small’ dream with a 2-day showcase of actual tiny homes, hands-on workshops, live talks, food trucks and entertainment.

 This Tiny Homes Carnival 2020 belongs to all tiny house enthusiasts from all walks of life in Australia and is putting its money where its mouth is.
 In line with the event’s sustainable living philosophy, there will be no fees charged for tiny house builders/owners to display their tiny houses, which means an exciting lineup of tiny abodes set to pave the way for 21st-century housing.